josephdviviano/epitome/doc/filter.md

 + func_prefix -- functional data prefix (eg.,smooth in func_smooth).
 + det -- polynomial order to detrend each voxel against.
 + diff -- if == on, regresses first differences of regressors from data as well.
++ lag -- if == on, regress the first lags of regressors from data as well.
 + sq -- if == on, regresses squares of regressors from data as well.
 + std -- if == on, does standard basic time-series filtering (6 paramater head motion, mean white matter, csf regression).
 + gm -- if == on, regress mean global signal from each voxel (careful...).